liuxiao1468/Natural-Language-Processing/phase_2/vil-BERT/README.md

 ## References

-If you find this code is useful for your research, please cite our paper
+If you find this code is useful for your research, please cite the paper

 ```
 @article{lu2019vilbert,